 Awareness is the first step and the second step.

-What you can do with this awareness of your default self-sabotage style?
+What you can do with is awareness of your default self-sabotage style.

 I will send you some ideas for what that second step could be after you complete your quiz results.